psychemedia/storytelling-notes/axe-porridge-stone-soup.md

 Another

 There was a fryer in London, which did use to go often to the house of an old woman, but ever when he came to her house, she hid all the meat she had.
 On a time this fryer came to her house (bringing certain company with him) and demanded of the wife if she had any meat And she said; Nay.
 Well, quoth the fryer, have you not a whetstone?
-Yea (qd the woman); what will you do with it ?
+Yea (qd the woman); what will you do with it?
 Marry, qd he, I would make meat thereof.
 Then she brought a whetstone.
 He asked her likewise if she had not a frying-pan.
 Yea, said she, but what the divil will ye do therewith?
 Marry (said the fryer), you shall see by and by what I will do with it; and when he had the pan, he set it on the fire, and put the whetstone therein.
 Cocks body, said the woman, you will burn the pan.
 No, no, qd the fryer, if you will give me some eggs, it will not burn at all.
 But she would have had the pan from him, when that she saw it was in danger; yet he would not let her, but still urged her to fetch him some eggs, which she did.
 Tush, said the fryer, here are not enow, go fetch ten or twelve.
 So the good wife was constrayned to fetch more, for feare lest the pan should burn; and when he had them, he put them in the pan.
 Now, qd he, if you have no butter, the pan will burn and the eggs too.
 So the good wife being very loth to have her pan burnt, and her eggs lost, she fetcht him a dish of butter, the which he put into the pan and made good meat thereof, and brought it to the table, saying: much good may it do you, my Masters; now may you say, you have eaten of a buttered whetstone.
 Whereat all the company laughed, but the woman was exceeding angry, because the fryer had subtilly beguiled her of her meat.

 ```